DavidMarji/Comp370_final_project/Typology.md

 - *“Judge sets new trial date in classified documents case.”* → Core legal development.

 **Negative Examples (Exclusion):**
-- *“GOP rallies around Trump after trial.”* → Political reaction, Type 2.
+- *“GOP rallies around Trump after trial.”* → Political relations, Type 2.
-- *“How CNN and Fox portrayed the trial differently.”* → Media framing, Type 5.
+- *“How CNN and Fox portrayed the trial differently.”* → Public relations, Type 5.

 **Edge Cases:**
 - Articles mixing legal recap + political implications → include only if ≥60% is legal.
-- Legal context serving as backdrop for political fallout → classify as Type 2.

-**Rule:** Include when legal processes are the primary subject; exclude when focus is political, public, or media reactions.
+**Rule:** Include when legal processes are the primary subject; exclude when focus is political, public, or public relations.

 ### **TYPE 2 — Political Entity Relations**
 **Definition:**
 Articles about how political actors (parties, elected officials, candidates, foreign governments, diplomats, voters) respond to or interact with Trump.
-Covers endorsements, conflicts, statements, alliances, condemnations, and strategic positioning.

 **Positive Examples:**
 - *“GOP unites behind Trump within hours of verdict.”*